Rule 4123-6-21 | Payment for outpatient medication.

 (c) The maximum reimbursement for any one non-sterile compounded prescription will be one hundred dollars.

-(2) Not pay, allow, or give, or offer to pay, allow, or give, any consideration, money, or other thing of value to an injured worker, or to any other person, firm, or corporation (including but not limited to free or discounted medications or other goods or services) as an inducement to or in return for the injured worker ordering or receiving from the provider any medications or other goods or services for which payment may be made by the bureau, the bureau's pharmacy benefits manager, or MCO under Chapter 4121., 4123., 4127., or 4131. of the Revised Code;
+(2) Not pay, allow, or give, or offer to pay, allow, or give, any consideration, money, or other thing of value to an injured worker, or to any other person, firm, or corporation (including but not limited to free or discounted medications or other goods or services) as an inducement to or in return for the injured worker ordering or receiving from the provider any medications or other goods or services for which payment may be made by the bureau, the bureau's PBM, or an MCO under Chapter 4121., 4123., 4127., or 4131. of the Revised Code;

 (3) Comply with all applicable billing instructions contained in the bureau's provider billing and reimbursement manual in effect on the billed date(s) of service.